protocollabs/maparo-std/doc/control-protocol.md

 Generated from server, sent to TCP unicast address or UDP unicast address.
 The address is the sender ip address.

+Info messages should be replied as fast a possible.
+This is required to calculate a clean round trip time.
+The info client SHOULD calculate as much as possible values before the reception of info-request messages.
+I.e. the id can be calculated at program start for example.

 ```
 {